 The 1972 Type 3 Eisenhower dollar used a new reverse die that was created and used from September through the rest of the year.
 The islands on the earth that are rising over the moon on the reverse of this variety appear beneath and to the left of Florida and the overall relief and details of the earth are strengthened.
 On most strikes, earth is completely defined and does not blend in with the field of the coin on the left-hand side.
 The eagle's breast feathers are smooth and are not well defined.
 This variety is also known as the "Normal Reverse" in some publications.

 06 of 07

 1976 Bicentennial Eisenhower Dollar – Type 1

-Due to the anticipated high demand for bicentennial coins by the citizens the public, the United States Mint began producing the duel dated (1776-1976) Bicentennial Eisenhower dollars in 1975.
+Due to the anticipated high demand for bicentennial coins by the citizens and the public, the United States Mint began producing the duel dated (1776-1976) Bicentennial Eisenhower dollars in 1975.
 Therefore, there are no Eisenhower dollars dated 1975.
 The mint first used a reverse die with thick letters on UNITED STATES OF AMERICA and ONE DOLLAR.
-Problems getting the coins to strike up correctly persisted, and artists at the mint had to rework the coin die.
+Unfortunately, problems getting the coins to strike up correctly persisted, and artists at the mint had to rework the coin die.
 The easiest way to identify this variety is to look at the "T" in STATES.
 The horizontal bar in the "T" is squared at each end.

 07 of 07